a-jones0/clickglance/README.md

 * Calendar View
   * A large, simple calendar grid with a month view.
     * Today's date is indicated by a solid bar above it in the calendar grid.
 Clicking on a different day will automatically highlight it.
-    * Quickly toggle both to adjacent months and back to the current day with the buttons in the navbar.
+    * Quickly toggle to adjacent months and back to the current day with the buttons in the navbar.
 Also easily jump to different months and years by clicking on the calendar's "title" (i.e. month/year) and using the date-jump dropdown menu.

 * Item Types
   * Add tasks (due date), assignments (due date and time), and events (start date/time and end date/time) to your calendar.